anthonybar/cautious-enigma/rules.md

 ## How will we will track progress (and follow-up) on completion of tasks
+The group members will communicate with each other to track the progress for each task that was assigned.

 ## How will will communicate difficulties with a task assigned to us